adibintangprada/Pandas_Exercise/README.md

 # Pandas_Exercise
-This is Pandas Packages exercise (Selecting &amp; Filtering).
+This is Pandas Packages exercise (Selecting, Filtering, and Sorting).
 You can use it to sharpen your skill in Pandas.

 ## Overview
 These are set of challenge that you can use to improve your skills in Selecting and Filtering data.